 The Paloma is suddenly giving the Margarita a run for the title of Mexico’s national drink.
 Don’t worry – it’s a friendly contest since the word paloma translates to dove.
 But what is this potent potable with the bird-inspired name?

-Although it’s not technically a classic cocktail, the Paloma follows the classic cocktail playbook with a simple recipe and a short ingredient list that includes tequila, grapefruit soda and lime juice.
+Although it’s not technically a classic cocktail, the Paloma follows the classic sour cocktail playbook with a simple recipe and a short ingredient list that includes tequila, grapefruit soda and lime juice.
 As refreshing as an ice cold lemonade, the Paloma tastes simultaneously sweet, sour and salty.
-But, unlike lemonade, the Paloma also provides a tequila kick.
+But, unlike lemonade, this summer sipper provides a tequila kick.

 Our research reveals that the first Paloma was likely crafted in Mexico during the 1950s.
 That’s the decade when Squirt, an American grapefruit soda, crossed the border into Mexico and the cocktail icon was born.
 But who was the first to combine Squirt with tequila?